robdrimmie/imtg/devlog/rmd/project.md

  - this might be worth creating to help me flesh out my own content anyway, although a json file is kind of easy enough.
 I guess the who thing could be a json config file basically, people can put one in or see the one generated for whatever seed

 ### make contributing easier
+#### functional
+- start with classes like Modifiers and probably Dice (except for the singleton aspect but maybe that isn't necessary?
+I guess if I persist the seed anyway, you figure it out that's why I'm writing it down) but others too
+- ditch the class and just export functions. learn more about module stuff to do that
 #### structure
 - make more use of svelte's EventDispatcher, especially for flit and things that bubble up to SpreadLayout
 #### tests